ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toUnixTimestamp64Nano

-Converts a `DateTime64` to a `Int64` value with fixed nano precision.
+Converts a `DateTime64` to a `Int64` value with fixed nanosecond precision.
 The input value is scaled up or down appropriately depending on its precision.

 :::note
 The output value is a timestamp in UTC, not in the timezone of `DateTime64`.